Justintb00/desu-info340-labs/readme.md

 <br />
 <a href="/session.json">Link to the database json file</a>
 # <h2>Additional Honeypot Deployment</h2>
-<code>For this one, I will be deploying to AWS because I don't want to do the same thing again</code>
+<code>For this one, I will be deploying to AWS because I didn't want to do the same thing again</code>